New Balance OTB boot reviews

 Check out the reviews, videos and comparisons for the New Balance Desertlite OTB boot and you be the judge what is best for your feet on your next hike.

-New Balance OTB boot reviews By Mac
+New Balance OTB Boot Review

 Best military boot you can buy.
 The OTB Desertlites were recommended to be by a Green Beret who has fought in both Iraq and Afghanistan.
 I now own two pairs of these boots, and they have taken me through four months of infantry school, Airborne School, and through the forests, mountains, and swamps of Ranger School.
 And I still wear the same ones whenever I hit the field.
 They are the best boots you can find.